-The Company did not declare any dividend as of December 31, 2022.
+The Company declared a dividend of \$490 thousand as of December 31, 2023.

 The Company appoints members of the Board based on the individual's expertise and work experience as well as professional judgment.

 Below are details of the Board's qualifications, skills and expertise: